-When you believe in God, it can be hard to come to terms with the fact that He has allowed adversity to touch your life.
+When you believe in a good God, it can be hard to come to terms with the fact that He has allowed adversity to touch your life or your loved one’s.
 Think about it.

 If God knows everything, this diagnosis did not surprise Him.

 If God sees everything, He saw the bad news coming.